hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/1-preface.md

 <https://pxhere.com/en/photo/652221> <!-- .element: class="attribution" -->

 note:
-**Time Elapsed:** 2 min.
+**Time Elapsed:** 3 min.

 So, fast-forward 15 years again.
 I've gained some experience with real Version Control Systems like Subversion and Git.

-Now at Info Support, besides doing consultancy work, I also teach a few courses.
+And I also teach a few courses at Info Support, from time to time.
-We offer a wide range of courses.
-And they exist mainly to get our junior colleagues up to speed with important concepts or products they'll need for their daily work.
-They address base software development topics such as object-orientation, automated testing, continuous delivery, containerisation and so on.
+Our courses address basic software development topics such as object-orientation, automated testing, continuous delivery, containerisation and so on.

-And one of the courses I teach is called 'Git for Developers'.
+One of these courses is called 'Git for Developers'.
 It's a one-day course where I teach the students how to use Git **as a developer**.
-Among other things, we discuss the pros and cons of distributed version control systems and how they compare to the earlier version control system, like CVS and Subversion.
+We discuss the pros and cons of distributed version control systems and how they compare to the earlier version control system, like CVS and Subversion.

 ---